Christina Corsello, Ph.D., Manager, Clinical Director

 Bonnie Corbin, Administrative Associate

 Bonnie Corbin has been a part of the Autism Discovery Institute since its inception.
-Then known as the Children’s Autism Intervention Center, Bonnie held roles ranging from scheduling, assisting in the Toddler School with snack and nap times and taking care of the daily business transactions.
+Then known as the Children’s Autism Intervention Center, Bonnie held roles ranging from scheduling, assisting in the Toddler School and taking care of the daily business transactions.
 With the expansion to the Autism Discovery Institute, Bonnie now focuses more on the business operations but may still be found interacting with families at the front desk or handling any variety of needs that arise.

 Roxana Padilla, Patient Access Representative